TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 We will benchmark these frameworks to evaluate their performance impact in different categories compared to regular Swift code that uses no external library to manage complexity.
 Presenting the results constitutes the answer to the second research sub-question (*SQ2*):

 #quote[
- What is the performance impact of dependency injection systems in iOS?
+ What is the performance impact of dependency injection systems?
 ]

-Then, we will benchmark the performance of the main open-source DI frameworks, discussing what it means to be a _zero-cost dependency injection system_, and providing an answer to the main research question (*MQ*):
+Then, we will analyze the results, discussing what it means to be a _zero-cost dependency injection system_, arguing why all the tested systems belong to this classification, and providing an answer to the main research question (*MQ*):

 #quote[
- Is a zero-cost dependency injection system possible?
+  Are all dependency injection system zero-cost?
 ]

 = Related work

 "Zero-cost abstractions" describes some abstractions in the C++ ecosystem that follow the "zero-overhead principle," first described by Bjarne Stroustrup @foundations-of-cpp.
+The idea is to strive to have abstractions that only bear costs at compile time, but can be optimized by the compiler to have a negligible runtime cost.

 Some works in the literature refer to DI systems with the more generic name of "Inversion of Control containers," like the paper "Inversion-of-control layer" @ioc-layer by Sobernig and Zdun, which presents the pattern and one of its possible evolutions from a multi-modular architecture point of view.